vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 INDIAN QALENDAR

-years of the Kaliyuga had passed .when he was 23 years old which is Saka year 421 (499 A. D.).
+years of the Kaliyuga had passed .when he was 23 years old which is śaka year 421 (499 A. D.).
 It is not mentioned earlier either in books or in inscriptions.

 The first mention of this era in an inscription is found in the year 634-35 A.D., the inscription being that of king Pulakesin II of the Calukya. dynasty of Badam!, or somewhat earlier in a Jain treatise.
-It was most probably an era invented on astrological grounds just like the era of Nabonassar, by Aryabhata or some other astropomer, who felt that the great antiquity of Indian civilization could not be described by the eras then in use (Saka, Chedi or Gupta era), as they were too recent.
+It was most probably an era invented on astrological grounds just like the era of Nabonassar, by Aryabhata or some other astropomer, who felt that the great antiquity of Indian civilization could not be described by the eras then in use (śaka, Chedi or Gupta era), as they were too recent.

 What were these astrological grounds ?
 The astrological grounds were that at the beginning of the Kaliyuga, the sun, the moon and the planets were in one zodiacal sign near the fixed Siddhantic Meṣadi which according to some authorities is Ś Piscium, but according to others is 180° from Citrā or a Virginis.
 This was probably a back calculation based on the then prevailing knowledge of planetary motion, but has now been found to be totally wrong, when recalculated with the aid of more accurate modern data on planetary motion.
 We quote from

 Ancient Indian Chronology, pp. 35-39 by Prof. P. C. Sengupta, who has given a full exposition of Burgess's views on this point, with recalculations of his own.

 should also be a total eclipse of the Sun ; but no such things happened at that time.
-The beginning of the Kaliyuga was the midnight at Ujjayini terminating the 17th February of 9102 B.O., &ccording to Sūrya Siddhanta and the ārdharātrika system of Aryabhata's astronomy as described in the Khandakhādyaka of Brahmagupta.
+The beginning of the Kaliyuga was the midnight at Ujjayini terminating the 17th February of 9102 B.O., &ccording to Sūrya Siddhānta and the ārdharātrika system of Aryabhata's astronomy as described in the Khandakhādyaka of Brahmagupta.
 Again this Kaliyuga is said to have begun, according to the Aryabhatiya from the sunrise at Lankā (supposed to be on the equator and on the same meridian with Ujjain)—from the mean sunrise on the 18th Feb., 3102 B.O. .

 Now astronomical events of the type described above and more specially the conjunction of the sun and the moon